-Consider treating yourself to this hike on a weekday, as the lot tends to be full before 10 a.m. on weekends from late April - mid June.
+Consider treating yourself to this hike on a weekday, as the lot tends to be full before 10 a.m. on weekends in the spring months.

 Park only in designated spaces.
 There are about 70 spots and they fill quickly on weekends.
 Allow room for emergency vehicle and transit.

 At a Glance